enclave-networks/setup-enclave/README.md

 This action automatically:

 - Installs the latest version of Enclave,
 - Enrols the runner using one of your [Enrolment Keys](https://portal.enclave.io/my/keys).
-- Automatically removes the enrolled system from your account at the end of the run.

 > The current version of this action only supports Linux runners.
 Windows and MacOS runner support is coming soon.

 See our [documentation](https://docs.enclave.io) for general instructions on using Enclave.

-## Secrets
+## Enrolment Key Secret

-You should define two secrets in your repository for use by the action.
+You should define a secret in your repository, `ENCLAVE_ENROLMENT_KEY` for use by the action.

-- `ENCLAVE_ENROLMENT_KEY` :
-    Containing the enrolment key you wish to bring systems into your organisation with.
+This secret contains the enrolment key you wish to bring systems into your organisation with.
+It should be an Ephemeral Enrolment Key.

 If you apply tags to this key, you can define the policy your systems will obey when they are enrolled.

-- `ENCLAVE_API_KEY` :
-    Containing a personal access token with rights to your account.
-This is used to remove the enrolled system at the end of the run.

 ## Example Usage